Canal Schooner Lois McClure - Field Trip

 Grades 5+ (maximum 25 participants)

-Our educator will present an introductory slide show of historical images describing life and business on Lake Champlain in the 19th century.
-Then teams of students form “crews” and “operate” their own canal boat on Lake Champlain, making decisions about where to travel and what cargo to carry.
+Our educator will give an illustrated presentation describing life and business on Lake Champlain in the 19th century.
+Then teams of students form “crews” and “operate” their own canal boats on Lake Champlain, making decisions about where to travel and what cargo to carry.
 The outcome of their decisions and the weather will determine economic prosperity or bankruptcy.

 The Canal Era on the Northern Waterway - Outreach

 Students will discover the historical background of the canal boat era (1819–1940) in the Champlain Valley.
 Learn about the legacy of shipwrecks from the commercial period and how the study of sailing canal boats led to the creation of the historic replica of an 1862-class canal schooner, Lois McClure.

 Canalers Afloat: The Champlain Waterway’s Unique Maritime Community, 1819–1940 - Resource

 Travel back in time to the dynamic era when canals transformed communities, commerce and culture in the northeastern United States.
 The revised edition of LCMM's canal era curriculum, written by historian and archaeologist Scott McLaughlin, is an exciting multi-disciplinary resource for elementary and middle schools (Pre-K–8) that can be used to teach history, archaeology, writing, art, music, geography, and math skills.
 Each of the 15 standards-based units features separate activities for Grades Pre-K-4 and Grades 5-8, using historic documents, oral histories, archaeological discoveries, and photographs.
 A dozen appendices put additional resources at your fingertips: chapter links to Vermont and NY learning standards, grading rubric, glossary of historical and nautical terms, timeline of events and inventions from 1800-1940, and more.
 Click on image to view table of contents.